 The commercial team deals with commercial development schemes and handles mergers and acquisitions, selling companies, management buyouts and takeovers, dissolutions and disputes.
 The commercial property department deals with commercial property for businesses and investors.

 The probate, estate and trust team has members of Solicitors for the Elderly and Solicitor Trusts & Estate Practitioners.
+One of the team holds an ACTAPs accreditation as a specialist in handling contentious trusts and probate.
 The team advises on the drafting of wills, the creation of and administration of trusts, property and financial lasting powers of attorney, health and welfare lasting powers of attorney, Court of Protection applications and the administration of estates.
 It also deals with elderly client issues, including advice on NHS Continuing Health Care assessments, care funding, care fees and asset protection measures, and care home agreements.

 The dispute resolution team deals with court work, including contract and commercial disputes and injury claims and arranges mediation meetings where appropriate.
 The team have considerable expertise in employment law matters, including contracts, redundancy, dismissal and advice on discrimination.

 The firm has always been a front-runner in the development and use of IT in order to better promote its efficiency and service.
 It was one of the first locally to introduce an electronic accounting system (and even a fax machine!) and has maintained a forward-thinking approach to adopt the best useful developments.
 Some of its case management systems were written and developed in-house.